Samuel027/frontEnd/README.md

-# A Website built with Html and CSS
+# A Website built with HTML and CSS

 A GitHub repo containing a clone of a simple user interface created using HTML and CSS.